 The commitment to the program is for ten weekly sessions of forty-five minutes each.
 Unless there is an emergency or illness, you are expected to attend regularly.
-Clients have an option to continue with their therapists when the program is completed.
+When the program is completed clients might have various options on how to continue with their therapy.

 The supervisors behind the mirror are licensed therapists, qualified by the state of California to provide supervision, and trained by the Process Therapy Institute to become mirror trainers.

-During a mirror session, the student therapist works with the client behind a one-way mirror.
+During a mirror session, the clinician-in-training works with the client behind a one-way mirror.
 The supervisor/trainer, and other students on your team, observe the sessions.
-During the session, the supervisor/trainer is communicating with the student therapist through an earpiece.
-Feedback is also provided after the session and is focused toward assisting the student therapist in becoming the most effective therapist they can be.
+During the session, the supervisor/trainer is communicating with your therapist through an earpiece.
+Feedback is also provided after the session and is focused toward assisting the clinician-in-training in becoming the most effective therapist they can be.
 You can request to observe this feedback session.